Skip to Content

 You can visit Jungfraujoch on your own – just make sure to book a train ticket in advance, especially if visiting in the high season.
 Alternatively, you can join an organized excursion to Jungfrau from a variety of cities in Switzerland (see below).

-Update: The new Eiger Express tri-cable gondola from Grindelwald to the Eiger Glacier station is now the fastest way to get to Jungfraujoch.
+Good to know: The Eiger Express tri-cable gondola from Grindelwald to the Eiger Glacier station is the fastest way to get to Jungfraujoch.
 Once in Eiger, you have to take the train for the last section to Jungfraujoch.
-This journey takes less time than by train from Grindelwald to Kleine Scheidegg and from there to Jungfraujoch.
+This journey takes less time but is also less scenis than the train from Grindelwald to Kleine Scheidegg and from there to Jungfraujoch.

 TIP: If you have a Swiss Travel Pass, you can get a discount on Jungfraujoch tickets.
 Alternatively, for children from 6 and under 16, you can also get a Junior Travel Card at any major train station in Switzerland – it will save you a fortune when exploring the country.